 What Is the Relationship Between Recalled Items and Liability Claims?

 While many recalled items support successful product liability lawsuits, not all defective design claims are based on recalled items.
 Many items cause significant injuries, and the manufacturers never accept responsibility for the injuries that occur or make changes to their merchandise.

 Instead, their insurer pays a settlement or loses in court, but they refuse to acknowledge their negligence.
 Many of the stories you hear on the news are about mass torts against large companies.
 These cases may or may not involve recalls.

 In general, defective items, including dangerous drugs and medical devices, often support either:

 - Multidistrict litigation

 If other people have suffered injuries because of the same product that hurt you or your loved one, there may be enough support for a mass tort.
-A class action is more likely if you suffered similar injuries and damages.
+A class action is more likely if everyone suffered similar injuries and damages.

 Get Help with Your Claim by Contacting a Defective Product Attorney in Dallas Today

-At Loncar Lyon Jenkins, we may be able to fight on your behalf to help you earn fair compensation from the defendant following your defective product injury in Dallas.
-Our law firm represents over 7,000 clients across Texas each year, and we will travel to meet your legal needs following a free case review.
-Our Dallas/Fort Worth locations are among eight offices in Texas.
+At Loncar Lyon Jenkins, we could fight on your behalf to help you earn fair compensation following your defective product injury in Dallas.
+Our law firm represents over 7,000 clients across Texas annually, and we can help you, too.